xxczaki/ing-autofill/README.md

 - 1Password
 - Bitwarden

+> [!NOTE]
-*Other managers may work as well; this list includes those which were tested and confirmed to be working.*
+> Other password managers may work as well; this list only includes those which were tested and confirmed to be working.

 ## Automatic installation